-6.4 Fault - A fault logic output pin is available for each amplifier output channel.
-Fault pins are used to drive external LEDs or connect with equipment that can remotely monitor or respond to a serious amplifier problem.
+6.4 Fault Pins - A fault logic output pin is available for each amplifier output channel.
+Fault pins are used to directly drive external diagnostic LEDs, or connect with equipment that can remotely monitor and respond to a serious amplifier problem.
 A fault is indicated by the loss of a normally present "heartbeat" signal, where the output continuously toggles between 0V and +5V at a 1Hz rate.